 29. Rebecca (Becks) Simpson, Machine Learning Developer, Imagia

 Becks is a multi-disciplinary deep learning specialist with experience across research, product development and mentoring in medical imaging, robotics, agricultural applications and computational linguistics.
 She has a keen interest in applying cutting edge research in machine learning and deep learning to solving real problems in industry as well as mentoring companies in data strategy, new and traditional methods for incorporating ‘AI’ into their product and best practices for doing so.

 Last but by no means least, Narjes Boufaden!
 Narjes is passionate about solving technical challenges involving natural language understanding, and is among the first researchers who specialized in text mining technologies for conversational text, such as dialogues and telephone conversations.
 She has contributed in the field with more than 15 scientific publications and several conference talks.
 In 2010 she founded KeaText with the mission of helping organizations make sense of massive volume of information for better decisions and productivity.
 She is also a mentor at Techstars MTL AI, helping early-stage startups with their AI technology and business model.

-If you enjoyed this blog and want to hear more, RE•WORK’s biweekly Women in AI podcast series is available to stream to further explore and support diversity within the industry.
+If you enjoyed this blog and want to hear more, RE•WORK’s biweekly Women in AI podcast series is available to stream to further explore and support diversity within the industry, as well as our blogs.
 We speak to the leading female minds in AI including CEOs, CTOs, Data Scientists and Industry Professionals from Facebook, McGill University, LinkedIn and many more.
 If you want to hear from influential women who are helping with the progression of AI and discuss an array of topics then subscribe here.